ThynanP/Projeto-Ook-Resurrect/README.md

 # Projeto Ook Resurrect
  The rise of the fallen robot

- Mudar a variavel "ipv4" para o ip do web server no codigo DefaultTrackableEventHandler (linha 27) e no codigo OokAR.ino (linha 15)
+ Projeto-Ook-Resurrect/ProgAr/Assets/Vuforia/Scripts/ -  Mudar a variavel "ipv4" para o ip do web server no codigo DefaultTrackableEventHandler (linha 27)